fortify/github-action/README.md

 * [`fortify/github-action@v1`](#primary-action)
   For now, this action provides the same functionality as the `fod-sast-scan` action listed below.
 Future versions may add support for running other types of scans or performing other FoD actions.
 * [`fortify/github-action/fod-sast-scan@v1`](#fod-sast-scan-action)
-  Package source code, submit SAST scan request to Fortify on Demand, optionally wait for completion and export results back to the GitHub Security dashboard.
+  Package source code, submit static application security testing (SAST) scan request to Fortify on Demand, optionally wait for completion and export results back to the GitHub Security dashboard.
 * [`fortify/github-action/package@v1`](#package-action)
   Package source code for running a SAST scan, using the latest version of ScanCentral Client.
+Optionally resolve dependencies for Software Composition Analysis (SCA) of open source components with integrated Debricked analysis via Fortify on Demand.
 * [`fortify/github-action/fod-export@v1`](#fod-export-action)
-  Export vulnerability data from Fortify on Demand to the GitHub Security dashboard.
+  Export SAST vulnerability data from Fortify on Demand to the GitHub Security dashboard.
 * [`fortify/github-action/setup@v1`](#setup-action)
   Install various Fortify tools like [fcli](https://github.com/fortify/fcli), [ScanCentral Client](https://www.microfocus.com/documentation/fortify-software-security-center/2310/SC_SAST_Help_23.1.0/index.htm#A_Clients.htm), [FortifyVulnerabilityExporter](https://github.com/fortify/FortifyVulnerabilityExporter) and [FortifyBugTrackerUtility](https://github.com/fortify-ps/FortifyBugTrackerUtility) for use in your pipeline

-**SSC / ScanCentral SAST/ ScanCentral DAST**
+**Fortify Sofware Security Center (SSC) / ScanCentral SAST**

 * [`fortify/github-action@v1`](#primary-action)
   For now, this action provides the same functionality as the `ssc-sast-scan` action listed below.
 Future versions may add support for running other types of scans or performing other SSC / ScanCentral actions.